bxparks/AceTime/README.md

 using namespace ace_time;

-// Create an ExtendedZoneManager with the entire TZ Database of Zone entries.
+// Create an ExtendedZoneManager with the entire TZ Database of Zone and Link
-// Cache size of 3 means that it can support 3 concurrent timezones without
+// entries.
+Cache size of 3 means that it can support 3 concurrent timezones
-// performance penalties.
-static const int CACHE_SIZE = 3;
+// without performance penalties. static const int CACHE_SIZE = 3;
 static ExtendedZoneProcessorCache<CACHE_SIZE> zoneProcessorCache;
 static ExtendedZoneManager manager(
-    zonedbx::kZoneRegistrySize,
-    zonedbx::kZoneRegistry,
+    zonedbx::kZoneAndLinkRegistrySize,
+    zonedbx::kZoneAndLinkRegistry,
     zoneProcessorCache);

 void setup() {